 Pelham Bay Park

-On June 21, 1775, the British ordered Glover and his Marblehead Militia to Cambridge, but the next day he and his regiment defected to the Continental Army.
-General George Washington (1732-1799) organized the Continental Army on July 3, 1775, and on January 1, 1776, the Marblehead regiment became the 14th Continental Regiment, led by Colonel Glover.
-Colonel Glover soon commanded a brigade, and on September 13, 1776, he safeguarded the evacuation of New York City through Harlem, across the King’s Bridge, and into the Bronx and White Plains.
+On September 13, 1776, he safeguarded the evacuation of New York City through Harlem, across the King’s Bridge, and into the Bronx and White Plains.
 General Howe and a British fleet had landed on Kip’s Bay, and the British Army was threatening General Washington’s position in White Plains.
 Glover spied the fleet off Pell’s Point, the site of present-day Rodman’s Neck.

-Glover’s Rock is located in Pelham Bay Park along Orchard Beach Road, west of The Meadow and north of Turtle Cove.
 The Bronx Chapter of the Daughters of the American Revolution erected a tablet on October 18, 1901 to honor the 125th anniversary of Glover’s heroic victory.
-Vandals stole the sign in the 1930s, and the Bronx County Historical Society dedicated another bronze tablet on November 11, 1960 to commemorate the site that is so important in both Bronx and American history.
+After it was stolen in the 1930s, the Bronx County Historical Society dedicated another bronze tablet on November 11, 1960 to commemorate this important site.

 Glover's Rock Details

 - Location: Orchard Beach Relief Road; east end on east-bound lane

 - Materials: Bronze, natural boulder